-Group asks NLRB to OK union vote at Amazon’s NY warehouse
+Union vote at Amazon’s NY warehouse big step closer

 Smalls says he was fired last year after organizing a walkout to protest working conditions, although the company said he repeatedly violated company policies.

-The NLRB must now verify the submitted signatures to confirm if organizers collected the requisite number of signatures — at least 30% from the roughly 7,000 employees who work at four adjoining Amazon facilities — to authorize a union vote.
+The NLRB must now verify the submitted signatures to confirm if organizers collected the requisite number of signatures — at least 30% from the roughly 5,500 employees who the union says work at four adjoining Amazon facilities — to authorize a union vote.

+An Amazon spokesperson did not immediately respond to a request for comment.

+The company could challenge the effort by contesting how the number of employees union organizers used to calculate the minimum number of signatures they required.

 Amazon employees have complained about long work hours, insufficient breaks and safety, with Smalls and others likening working conditions to modern-day sweatshops.
 The employee turnover rate has also been a cause of concern.